Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 this file will be shown in parentheses.
 Nevertheless, in the current version, all the files are retained for plotting purposes.

-`make_top.log` This file contains the output coming from all the Gromacs programs.
+`make_top.log` This file contains the output coming from all the GROMACS programs.

 `leap.log` This file contains the output coming from tleap program.